 Being an independent nation also means being very dependent on each other.
 It means your choices affect me, and my choices affect you.

-And that group of us, its a very diverse group, and getting more diverse all the time.
+And that group of us, its a very diverse group.
 Not all of us have grown comfortable with each other.
 And we won’t unless we work at it.

 Like anyone, I grew up with a set of default thoughts, and a lot of them weren’t very good.
 Some I got from my environment, and some were just my own fault.
 But I learned, and grew and managed to have a really great adventure of a life.
 I owe a debt of thanks to a number of people I crossed paths with over the years – people who were very patient with me along the way.
 They calmly explained things and helped me see a better way of learning and thinking, and they were able to do it without alienating me or making me feel dumb.